deepsense-ai/seahorse/docs/operations/string_indexer.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Maps a string column of labels to a column of label indices.
+Maps a string column of labels to an integer column of label indices.

 This operation is ported from Spark ML.
 For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.StringIndexer">org.apache.spark.ml.feature.StringIndexer documentation</a>.